KirillGrachev/Minecraft-First-Plugin/Readme.md

 4. **Build Tool**: We'll use Maven to manage our project dependencies.
 Ensure Maven is installed and configured on your system.

 ## Step 1: Setting Up Your Working space
+First of all, if there is no JDK from version 8 to 16 on your computer, we need to download it from the official website.